 Is the boat a U.S. Coast Guard inspected vessel?

 Yes, it is.
 We proudly hold a COI which is a certificate of inspection from the USCG for commercial passenger vessels.
 The Coast Guard inspects the boat annually and the crew trains for emergencies monthly.
 We are certified to carry 12 passengers max per tour and 2 crew members.
 Each crew member is enrolled in the Maritime Consortium which is mandatory and random drug tests are given.
-The captain holds a USCG 100-ton Masters License, lifetime FCC license and certificates in first aid.
+The captain holds a USCG 100-ton Masters License, lifetime FCC license and certificates in CPR and first aid.
 The USCG appropriately mandates very strict rules for COI'd vessels that are licensed as a small passenger vessel.
 Our 2nd boat, the glass bottom pontoon boat is not.
 She is what's known as a 6-pack boat which does not require USCG inspections.
 However, we hold her to the same rigorous standards for your safety.